perseas/Pyrseas/docs/testing.rst

 <https://pyrseas.wordpress.com/2012/10/17/testing-python-and-postgresql-on-windows-part-5/>`_
 for more details.

-The COLLATION tests, run under Postgres 9.3 and later, require the ``fr_FR.utf8`` locale (or ``French.France.1252`` language on Windows) to be installed.
+The COLLATION tests require the
+``fr_FR.utf8`` locale (or ``French.France.1252`` language on Windows) to be installed.